-Before gymnasts Simone Biles, Gabby Douglas, and Aly Raisman dominated the past two Olympic Games, establishing USA Gymnastics as the gold standard across the globe, there was the Magnificent Seven.
+Before superstar gymnasts Simone Biles, Gabby Douglas, and Aly Raisman dominated the sport and helped establish USA Gymnastics as the gold standard across the globe, there was the Magnificent Seven.

 You see, back then, Team USA was not the juggernaut it is today.
 Russia and Romania were clearly the teams to beat.
-Then, the Magnificent Seven — comprised of Amanda Borden, Amy Chow, Dominique Dawes, Shannon Miller, Dominique Moceanu, Jayice Phelps and Strug — pulled off an incredible run to win the first team all-around gold medal for women's gymnastics in United States history.
+Then, the Magnificent Seven -- comprised of Amanda Borden, Amy Chow, Dominique Dawes, Shannon Miller, Dominique Moceanu, Jayice Phelps and Strug -- pulled off an incredible run to win the first team all-around gold medal for women's gymnastics in United States history.

 Before the Atlanta Olympics, the Americans only had one silver medal in the team all-around in 1984, and two bronze medals, including the 1992 Olympics in Barcelona.
 There's no doubt the team was getting better, but coach Bela Karolyi expected greatness and wasn't going to stop pushing until Team USA got the job done.

-The story from July 23, 1996 has been told millions of times, but it never gets old.
+The story from July 23, 1996, has been told millions of times, but it never gets old.
 That day, Strug, a Tucson, Arizona native, had the weight of the country on her shoulders.

-In the final event, the vault, and after 14-year-old Dominique Moceanu failed to secure the 9.430 needed to win twice, it was all up to Strug.
+In the final event -- the vault -- and after 14-year-old Dominique Moceanu failed to secure the 9.430 needed to win twice, it was all up to Strug.

 That's a lot of pressure for a teenager, to pull off the historic upset on your home turf, but Strug was ready.

-As it turns out, she had badly torn two ligaments in her ankle.
-But one more vault was needed for that gold medal, and Bela Karolyi looked to Strug to make it happen, despite the injury.
+As it turns out, she had torn two ligaments in her ankle.
+But one more vault was needed for that team gold medal, and Bela Karolyi looked to Strug to make it happen, despite the injury.

-So Strug somehow got set for a second vault, somehow how sprinted down the runway, somehow sprung off the board, and somehow stuck the landing to win the Olympic gold medal.
+Strug somehow got set for a second vault, somehow how sprinted down the runway, somehow sprung off the board, and somehow stuck the landing to win the Olympic gold medal.

 For those thinking a national hero is a bit of a stretch, her life after she stuck the landing was a paradise for any celebrity.
 She got to visit President Bill Clinton, was on the cover of Sports Illustrated and a box of Wheaties, was the featured guest on talk shows, and was featured in commercials and even Saturday Night Live.

-Kerri Strug Now
+Where is Kerri Strug Now?

 Her life was never really the same after the 1996 Olympic Games, but, then again, how could it?
 Her career after gymnastics is fascinating, too.